emaphp/backbone.prism/README.md

 ```

 <br/>
-The *view* property is then used to generate an object array in *state.view* containing a JSON representation of that view.
+The *view* property is then used to generate an object array in *state.view* containing a JSON object representation of that view.
 The component will listen for any *sync* event in the view and update accordingly.

 <br/>
 ```javascript